 Biochemistry: one semester

-Math: two semesters of college math.
+Mathematics and Statistics: two semesters of college math.
 Varies according to school.
 Statistics recommended.
 For broadest range of schools, complete Calculus I and II.

 General Physics: two semesters with laboratory